Divinelewis/CheckBox-Web-App/README.md

 To install and run the project locally, follow these steps:

 - Clone the repository: `git clone https://github.com/Divinelewis/CheckBox-Web-App.git`
-- Navigate to the project directory: `cd TodoApp`
 - Install the dependencies: `npm install`
 - Start the development server: `npm run dev`